aws-samples/aws-database-acceleration-toolkit/examples/aurora-postgres-cluster-existing-snapshot/README.md

 # Aurora PostgreSQL Database Cluster Provisioning in an existing VPC

-This example deploys the Aurora PosgreSQL Database Cluster in an existing VPC
+This example deploys the Aurora PostgreSQL Database Cluster from the latest cluster snapshot

-- Creates a new Aurora PostgreSQL cluster - One writer and one reader database instance

 ## How to Deploy